Akshay270802/Voice-Assistant/README.md

 Jarvis is an AI personal voice assistant service built using Pychram.
 It can understand human speech and perform basic task designed by the client.

-When the user specify the appropriate trigger words , The G-One gets activated and executes the user commands.
+When the user specify the appropriate trigger words , The Jarvis gets activated and executes the user commands.

 Jarvis AI Voice assistant:"Loading your personal Assistant....